CopenhagenCenterForGlycomics/knoter/README.md

 ### Limitations

 OneNote only supports a subset of HTML for uploading into their notebooks.
-As long as you stick to a relatively simple subset of tags (see: [Tags](#Tags)), the upload should work.
+As long as you stick to a relatively simple subset of tags (see: [Tag support](#Tags)), the upload should work.
 Inline style attributes are likely to be removed, so don't count on the availability of styling.

 ### <a name="Tags"></a> Tag support